fair-transformer-gan/fair-transformer-gan.github.io/index.md

 Machine learning(ML) models are not limited to just entertainment; they can be used to make serious life decisions, such as predicting recidivism, medical-delivery priorities, mortgage loans, or career progressions.
 At the end of the day, biased data leads to biased models.

 This project aims to solve the problem and started as a UC Berkeley capstone, to generate a synthetic training data that will mitigate racial, gender or other forms of bias in datasets.
-We attempted to solve the problem by Generative Advesarial Network(GAN) transfomer architecture with a discirminator, classfiried and three generators.
+We attempted to solve the problem by Generative Advesarial Network(GAN) transfomer architecture with three discirminator, one classifier and one generator.

 ### Installing